 Lounge - The new management has already made some positive and impressive changes in the lounge.
 Friday Night music and karaoke are scheduled with other activities throughout the month.
 Come by and see the refreshing look.
 Check the calendar above for scheduled events.

-Boosters - New activities are being planned.
-Members need to make sure their dues are paid up to participate.
+Boosters - Booster Meeting is Jan.
+7 at 6:30.
+They are currently looking for a new Activities Coordinator.
+Members need to make sure their dues are paid up to participate in lounge events.

-Suicide Awareness -- The Holiday Season brings on many emotions, especially for Combat Veterans.
+Suicide Awareness -- The Holidays may be over but Suicide is always present.
 Family Members are encouraged to be aware of signs of PTSD and/or suicidal thoughts.
 Do not try to handle this alone, help is available.
 If you or someone you know is considering suicide, check this link or call 1-800-273-8255 for help dealing with the feelings.
 There is HOPE!

 Remember to say "Thank You for supporting Veterans" when you visit them.

 Living up to the the VFW Motto: "Honoring the Dead by Serving The Living", The Post participates in all National VFW Programs as well as created local programs to support Veterans in our community.

 "The VFW continues to be the nation's strongest voice for veterans

 and the catalyst for change in improving veteran's benefits."